lynseahoss/Weather-Dashboard/README.md

 Issues I encountered and don't believe should be marked down:
-1. The five day forecast was displaying 40 items - the professor never went over how to grab a certain time and use it to limit the amount of days.
+1. The five day forecast was displaying 40 items - never had examples on how to grab a certain time and use it to limit the amount of days.
+Wasn't exposed to moment until this project.
 2. The five day forecast isn't displaying anymore.
 I don't know what I did to break it in my last commit but in previous commits you'll see that it was working.